ankitrajput0096/Full_Stack_App_Using_Kubernetes/README.md

 ## Getting Started
 There are two parts to this repository which are as follows :
 * Kubernetes deployment of full stack application using kubernetes minikube.
-  * For this navigate to folder `kubernetes-minikube` and follow the steps provided in it.
+  * For this navigate to folder `Kubernetes-minikube` and follow the steps provided in it.
 * Kubernetes deployment of full stack application using kubernetes EKS.
   * Work in Progress

 ## DockerHub repositories
 The dockerhub repositories used in this project for backend and frontend docker images are as follows :
-* Backend Docker Image repository : https://hub.docker.com/repository/docker/ankitrajput/springboot_app_with_db
+* `Backend Docker Image repository : https://hub.docker.com/repository/docker/ankitrajput/springboot_app_with_db `
-* Frontend Docker Image repository : https://hub.docker.com/r/ankitrajput/frontend-app-react
+* `Frontend Docker Image repository : https://hub.docker.com/r/ankitrajput/frontend-app-react `

 ## Built With